Breeding

 Solution

 When breeders are armed with low-cost, high-powered genotyping and phenotyping tools and are able to map genetic markers to important traits, modern breeding becomes possible.
-Coffee can rapidly accelerate progress here by looking to crops that have already developed accurate, repeatable, inexpensive, and rapid genotyping and phenotyping tools.
+WCR works collaboratively with expert scientists around the world to develop precision breeding tools.
+With these, coffee breeders can enhance:

 Tools under development